Disputing an Eviction

 The application for a judicial review must be made by petition and supporting affidavits.
 The process related to petitions is set out in Supreme Court Civil Rule 16-1.

-Interim stay
+Interim Stay

 It is up to the judge to decide in each case whether or not to order an interim stay.
 When a judge does decide to put an eviction on hold, he or she usually specifies that the interim stay is in effect only until a certain specific date or only until the court has dealt with the full application for judicial review.